Trade uncertainty: Explore resources and tools for your business.

 1. Outline the process

-Look at the time and money spent on due diligence as an investment that could yield significant dividends: It helps ensure a beneficial transaction and easy transition.
-You may also come across information that changes your understanding of such areas as the company’s financial prospects or its market position.
+Try not to cut corners or costs.
+The time and money you spend on due diligence is an investment that could yield significant dividends.
+You may also come across information such as the company’s financial prospects or its market position.

 The LOI typically outlines a framework for the acquisition, including due diligence.
-Provisions generally include a timeline for the due diligence and a process that allows the buyer access to the premises, records and, in some cases, key suppliers, customers and employees.
+Its provisions generally include a timeline for the due diligence.
+It also gives the buyer access to the premises, records and, in some cases, key suppliers, customers and employees.

 The buyer’s research prior to issuing the LOI may identify areas to zero in on during due diligence.
-This initial research should consider questions such as:
+This initial research should consider the following questions:

 • What are the market, technology and other trends that affect companies in this industry?
 For example, is the industry growing or in decline?